DriveOhioADS/ADSRawDataConversion/README.md

 size
 msgnum
 ```
-Vehicle ID and Experiment ID are runtime inputs, the rest come from the rosbag file

 # Forced insert
 The script will block data insert if the metadata already exists

 # Ignored topics
-These topics are either too large or cause insert errors:
+These ROS topics are either too large or cause insert errors:
 ```
 'sensor_msgs/CompressedImage',
 'sensor_msgs/Image',